-The cost of an outdoor kitchen depends on several factors, such as the size of the structure, the materials you select, the appliances you want installed, and whether it will be constructed separately or expanding out from your home.
+The cost of an outdoor kitchen depends on several factors, such as the size of the structure, the materials you select, the appliances you want to be installed, and whether it will be constructed separately or expanding out from your home.
 In general, outdoor kitchens in Florida cost about $5,000 to $10,000 for a basic design—with a 6-foot counter, patio, refrigerator, small sink, and quality grill—to about $15,000 to $50,000 for luxury summer kitchens with upscale materials and a wide assortment of appliances and features, such as a fireplace, oven, ice machine, smoker, or flat-top grill.

-Although outdoor summer kitchens come in all sizes and layouts, a small kitchen is typically 13 linear feet; a medium-sized kitchen runs about 16 linear feet; and a large kitchen is at least 20 feet or more to accommodate the various amenities.
+Although outdoor summer kitchens come in all sizes and layouts, a small kitchen is typically 13 linear feet; a medium-sized kitchen runs about 16 linear feet, and a large kitchen is at least 20 feet or more to accommodate the various amenities.
 The perfect size, however, is entirely a matter of preference based on how you see the space being used in the future, as well as what your property will allow.
-Besides figuring out the different workstations and appliances you want incorporated into your outdoor kitchen design, you should also consider your needs in terms of storage, seating, and opportunities to expand.
+Besides figuring out the different workstations and appliances you want to be incorporated into your outdoor kitchen design, you should also consider your needs in terms of storage, seating, and opportunities to expand.